suleigolden/mvc/README.md

 This project is a personal project created by Suleiman A. Mamman AKA TheLastCodeBender to learn the advance fundamentals of programming and modern web development from scratch using PHP 7.2 and MySQL.

-The main goals of the project are to learn and implement the full concept of Model View Controller(MVC), Object-Oriented Programming(OOP), routing, security, authentication, modern web development practices, and finally conbine them all together to function as a modern web application.
+The main goals of the project are to learn and implement the full concept of Model View Controller(MVC), Object-Oriented Programming(OOP), routing, security, authentication, modern web development practices, and finally conbine them all together to function like a Robust Web Application.

 The MVC contains two folders inside the app folder (Controller, model) and a view folder in the main directory.